faiface/generics/README.md

 }
 ```

 Notice that `num` is not a subset of `ord`.
 This is because the complex number types are not comparable with `<`.
-To accept only numeric types that are also orderable, combine the two restrictions like this: `type T ord num`.
+To accept only the numeric types that are also orderable, combine the two restrictions like this: `type T ord num`.

 The `eq`, `ord`, and `num` words have no special meaning outside of the generic definitions.
 They are not keywords.